 Yengen: Don’t get your kebab from here unless you’re very hungry.
 Yummy!
 (Open all year.)

-Yeşil Asma Yaprağı: A great lokanta serving traditional, homemade Turkish food.
+Yeşil Asma Yaprağı: A great lokanta serving traditional, homemade Turkish food at reasonable prices.

 Fethiye Bars & Restaurants: Along The Harbour